 For more information on Section 301 tariffs and exclusions, please contact Nicole Bivens Collinson, Marilyn-Joy Cerny, or Kristen Smith.
 For more information on the first sale rule, including ST&R’s proprietary First Sale Portal that can aid importers in substantiating claims, please contact Mark Segrist or Mark Tallo.

-Click here to register for ST&R’s Nov.
-12 webinar on mitigating Section 301 tariffs by using foreign-trade zones and bonded warehouses.
+Click here to register for ST&R’s on demand webinar on mitigating Section 301 tariffs by using foreign-trade zones and bonded warehouses.